Canadian contract law: Offer and acceptance

 An offer must also be distinguished from an invitation to treat, which is where one party invites another party to consider a deal.
 Advertisements are also considered invitations.
 Exceptions are made in circumstances where a unilateral contract for performance is offered or where the advertisement is sufficiently serious about its promise such as in the famous Carlill v.
 Carbolic Smoke Ball Co..
 In the similar case of Goldthorpe v.
 Logan, [1943] 2 DLR 519 (Ont CA) an "absolute and unqualified" guarantee to safely remove all hair by electrolysis, was found to be an offer as the plaintiff paid for the treatment on the basis of the offer.
 The display of goods in store is typically an invitation.
 The quotation of the lowest price is also considered an invitation.
 However, in some circumstances a quotation will be an offer.
 In Canadian Dyers Association Ltd. v.
 Burton, [1920] 47 OLR 259 (HC), a quotation followed by the statement "if it were anyone else I would ask for more" was considered an offer.
 A call for tenders is usually considered an invitation.
 In R. v.
 Ron Engineering & Construction Ltd., [1981] 1 S.C.R.
 111, however, the Supreme Court found that a call was an offer where there the call was sufficiently "contract-like".
 Later, in M.J.B.
 Enterprises Ltd. v Defence Construction (1951) Ltd., the Court again found a call to be an offer which was accepted with the tender submission (known as Contract A).
-In Tercon Contractors Ltd. v British Columbia (Transportation and Highways), the trial judge summarised the factors to be considered in deciding whether a matter constitutes a call for tenders or a non-binding request for proposals:
+In Tercon Contractors Ltd. v.
+British Columbia (Transportation and Highways), the trial judge summarised the factors to be considered in deciding whether a matter constitutes a call for tenders or a non-binding request for proposals:

+The label or name of the tender document is not a determinative factor.
+Neither is the requirement for a security deposit or the existence of established timelines.